 Maui is arguably the best Hawaiian island to visit in January.
 If you are planning a vacation to start the new year off right, Maui is a fantastic choice.

-The weather in Maui in January makes for an awesome experience and with so many different things to do and enjoy, you are sure to make memories that last a lifetime.
+The weather in Maui in January makes for an awesome experience, and with so many different ocean activities, local events, and great deals at resort areas, you are sure to make memories that last a lifetime.